atoft/atoft.github.io/_posts/2020-10-25-some-minor-site-updates.md

 aimed at somewhat different audiences?

 So it's out with the big, long page with fancy dynamic scrolling between sections, and back to old-fashioned hyperlinks to different pages.
-On the homepage I've kept the preview of recent blog posts to make things feel a bit more active, and added an area to direct the visitor to the various areas.
+On the homepage I've kept the preview of recent blog posts to make things feel a bit more active, and added an area to direct the visitor to the various sections.
-Contact links are pushed down to the bottom of every page, which means I can get rid of this horribly designed contact section, which was possibly the most ugly and inefficient way to display three lines of text:
+Contact links are pushed down to the bottom of every page, which means I can get rid of this horribly designed contact section, which was possibly the most ugly and inefficient way to display three tiny links:

 ![The old contacts section](/images/posts/2020-site-updates/old-contacts.png)

 Tech-wise, things haven't changed much.
 I'm still using [Jekyll](https://jekyllrb.com) to generate the content, which works nicely enough.
 The design still uses the same
 [CSS and JavaScript framework](https://materializecss.com/) along with an increasingly disastrous mess of custom CSS.
-At some point I'd like to rewrite everything to be much simpler, ideally with no third-part frameworks or any JavaScript at all.
+At some point I'd like to rewrite everything to be much simpler, ideally with no third-party frameworks or any JavaScript at all.
 But today is not that day 🙃.
 I'd also like to stop relying on GitHub Pages, in light of some recent events[*](https://www.latimes.com/business/technology/story/2019-12-04/github-open-source-developers-ice-contract) [**](https://www.engadget.com/github-youtube-downloaders-riaa-223558038.html).

+For now though, I hope this was a mildly interesting look at my thought process.